HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 ## 2. Processing the Swift-XRT data

-Though the Swift observations directories we downloaded already contain cleaned XRT event lists and standard data products (images, light curves, spectra, etc.), it is generally recommended that you reprocess Swift data yourself.
+Though the Swift observations directories we downloaded already contain cleaned XRT event lists and pre-generated images, it is generally recommended that you reprocess Swift data yourself.

 Reprocessing ensures that the latest versions of the preparation tools have been applied to your data.